jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 ## Outline the REST API

-Let's take a look at the outline of the REST API.
-We are going to create two open routes and one secure route that will require authentication.
+Let's outline of the REST API we will be creating.
+We will have two open routes and one secure route that will require authentication.

 ```bash
 GET  http://localhost:1323/api/unrestricted # NO AUTH REQUIRED